Cover Crops for Agricultural Nonpoint Source Pollution Control

 Growing cover crops is a beneficial practice to reduce nutrient and sediment losses from agricultural fields and improve water quality.
 Cover crops also increase soil health through enhancing soil organic matter content.
 USDA NRCS’s soil health campaign highlights the benefits of improving and maintaining America's soil.
 USDA has released guidelines (PDF) (6 pp, 1.92MB, About PDF) for 2014 that allows for more flexible cover crop management than in previous years.

-Many organizations are working to expand cover crop implementation including the Midwest Cover Crop Council , the Conservation Technology Innovation Center and the National Wildlife Federation.
-The National Wildlife Federation's Roadmap to Increased Cover Crop Adoption (PDF) (12 pp, 1.65MB, About PDF) defines the barriers to cover crop implementation and provides a framework for addressing the barriers to accelerate cover crop adoption.
+Many organizations are working to expand cover crop implementation including the Midwest Cover Crop Council , the Conservation Technology Innovation Center and the National Wildlife Federation (NWF).
+NWF's Roadmap to Increased Cover Crop Adoption (PDF) (12 pp, 1.65MB, About PDF) defines the barriers to cover crop implementation and provides a framework for addressing the barriers to accelerate cover crop adoption.
+NWF's Clean Water Grows report outlines six successful cover crop outreach efforts to improve water quality.
 EPA can support cover crops through Clean Water Act section 319 funding.

 - The Great Lakes Cover Crops Initiative is funded by EPA's Great Lakes Restoration Initiative and seeks to demonstrate the effectiveness of cover crops and conservation tillage systems to decrease agricultural nonpoint source pollution and inform producers about the economic benefits of these systems.